urbytes21/urbytes21.github.io/content/posts/java-design-pattern.md

 ## 2. Structural Design Patterns.
 - Structural design patterns explain how to **assemble objects and classes into larger structures**, while keeping these structures flexible and efficient. (ava.util.Arrays#asList())
 ### 2.1.
 Adapter
-- The adapter pattern is adapting between classes and objects
+- The adapter pattern is adapting between classes and objects.
 - **Use cases:**
-  - when we want to convert the interface of a class into another interface clients expect
+  - Convert the interface of a class into another interface clients expect
-  - make incompatible objects work together.
+  - Make incompatible objects work together.

 - **UML:**
 ![image](/images/adapter_pattern.png)